Small and Personalized Learning Environment

 Mentoring, Coaching & Other Interventions

-By providing mentoring, coaching, multiple resources and other interventions, students who need help in a particular subject or who are struggling to stay at grade level, learning English as a second language, or achieving at a faster pace than other classmates receive extra support for success.
+By providing support classes, mentoring, coaching, multiple resources and other interventions, students who need help in a particular subject or who are struggling to stay at grade level, learning English as a second language, or achieving at a faster pace than other classmates receive extra support for success.

 Every student is enrolled in an Advisory class.
 The advisory class is a place where students can bond with each other, get academic support, and have a safe place to share their feelings.
 Students have the same classmates and same advisory teacher throughout their four years.

-School spirit is contagious at Da Vinci Schools, and no where is this more evident than at our weekly Community Dialogue assemblies.
+School spirit is contagious at Da Vinci Schools, and no where is this more evident than at our Community Dialogue assemblies.
 Several times per month, students and staff come together for a school-wide assembly known as Community Dialogue.
 During Community Dialogue, community is built, important announcements are shared, successes are honored, and traditions are established.
 A strong sense of community is the heart and soul of Da Vinci Schools.

 Mixed Ability Grouping & Differentiation